sudara/melatonin_perfetto/README.md

 When you have performance concerns, normal profiling is a great first step.

 But profiling can be very hand-wavey.
-At times, it feels like all the profiler can do is drunkenly pointing you to "the one hotspot, I think".
+At times, it feels like all the profiler can do is drunkenly point you to "the one hotspot, I think".

 Everything is aggregate.
 Everything is relative.

-Perfetto on the other hand lets you record cold hard absolute facts on a timeline: which functions take how many µs/ms. How often are those functions being called, how does it look across time.
+Perfetto on the other hand lets you record cold hard absolute facts on a timeline:

+* which functions take how many µs/ms?
+* How often are those functions being called?
+* What order are things being called in?
+How does it look across time?

-Perfetto is perfect for measuring paint calls in JUCE.
-You can see how many times they are occur and what the timing is for each callS.
+Basically, Perfetto is *perfect* for measuring paint calls in JUCE.

+You can see how many times they occur and what the timing is for each call.

 ## Installing with CMake